Battery-owners who underestimate the complexity of trading their asset’s services can expect to miss out on revenue rewards.

 Relative to a human strategy, an automated trading platform boosts revenue for a wind or solar plant sometimes by more than 10% over 12 months, Penfold says.
 When trading a battery’s services, the benefit of automation over human effort can be additional revenue in the range of 50% to more than 100%.

 It took two years for AMS to sign up its first 2GW worth of large-scale generation in Australia.
 Since then, October 2020, AMS has been bought by Fluence and an extra 1.5GW is being traded via the platform.
-New customers signed up in Australia over the past six months include Spark Renewables (part of the Spark Infrastructure Group) and BJCE, bring the total number of assets using the platform to more than 3.4GW (contracted or deployed).
+New customers signed up in Australia over the past six months include Spark Renewables (part of the Spark Infrastructure Group) and BJCE, bringing the total number of assets using the platform to more than 3.4GW (contracted or deployed).

 The company claims 18% market share of solar and wind plant capacity on the NEM and a 60% slice of the software bidding market.